 Looking for a romantic getaway to celebrate Valentine's Day?
 Consider Annapolis, voted one of America's Most Romantic Towns by TravelandLeisure.com.
 This quaint historic seaport town, with its brick-lined streets, colonial-era buildings, and cozy restaurants, deserves the title.
 On Sunday afternoons throughout February, if you're situated at a window seat of a waterfront restaurant (or find yourself walking over the scenic Eastport Drawbridge), you might catch a glimpse of a unique Annapolis wintertime tradition: Frostbite Racing-wintertime sailing for the hardiest of sailors.
-Also, Annapolis Restaurant Week takes place each February, where dozens of to-die-for restaurants offer reduced rates on dining fare.
-Make a weekend of it when you spend the night in one of our quaint bed & breakfasts or modern, luxurious hotels.
+Make a weekend out of your trip and spend the night in one of our quaint bed & breakfasts or modern, luxurious hotels.

 African-American Heritage Tour